voxeet/comms-sdk-react-native/docs/enums/internal.RTCPMode.md

 • **BEST** = `"best"`

-Does not adjust the transmission bitrate to the receiver’s bandwidth
+Does not adjust the transmission bitrate to the receiver’s bandwidth.

 ___